xartle/bookfeed-to-ABRpage/README.md

 * Generates an HTML page with book details.
 * Provides a search link for each book to your ABR container.

+## Config
+Just variables at the top of main.py.
+Was a bit too lazy for a config file this morning.

 ## Usage

 ```bash